globalhawk04/drones/README.md

 ---

-## 🧠 Architecture: The "Self-Healing" Loop
+## 🧠 Architecture: The Self-Healing Loop

 The core differentiator of OpenForge is the **Optimization Agent**.
 It does not just generate a list of parts; it validates them against a physics engine.